TOEFL Speaking Task 4: Strategies, Model Response, and 10 Practice Tests

 Any contrast or cause/effect mentioned

-“In the lecture, the professor explains [concept].
+“In the lecture, the professor explains [concept], a line you can capture with a solid note-taking strategy for the integrated tasks.
 First, they describe [example 1].
 Then, they provide another example about [example 2].
 These examples support the concept.”

 Use your own words.
-This shows understanding and improves your fluency score.
+This shows understanding and improves your fluency score when you practice stronger paraphrasing techniques.

 ️ Model Response Example